sys-repo/sys/README.md

 ```

-...and now with a little more flavor to the shape and characteristics of the `Immutable<T>` design pattern primitive.
+...and with a more flavor to the shape and characteristics of the `Immutable<T>` design pattern primitive (which is used extensively across the system for strongly typed manipulation of state).

+A broad number of diverse (and divergent) systems can be driven by this one single
+"safe" state manipulation pattern.

-How it is declared, manipulated, listened to, and then disposed of (lifecycle):
+Below shows how an `Immutable<T>` of `JSON` is declared, listened to, manipulated, and then ultimately disposed of (lifecycle):

 ```ts